 Quick Answers for Clinicians

 Newborn screening for X-linked adrenoleukodystrophy (X-ALD) is recommended nationwide but has not yet been implemented in all states.
-New York, California, Connecticut, Minnesota, and Pennsylvania screen newborns for X-ALD; other states have passed legislation to begin such screening.
 See Newborn Screening for more information.

 Two frequently seen manifestations of X-linked adrenoleukodystrophy (X-ALD) in males are childhood cerebral adrenoleukodystrophy (CCALD) and adult spinal cord disease, which is also called adrenomyeloneuropathy (AMN).
 A third form of X-ALD is the “Addison disease-only” phenotype.
 CCALD, a neuroinflammatory disease that progresses rapidly, occurs in approximately 40% of children with X-ALD, generally between 2 and 10 years of age, and can be fatal or severely debilitating.
 Progressive spinal cord disease affects all men with X-ALD and typically presents between 20 and 30 years of age.
 Addison disease-only X-ALD manifests as primary adrenocortical insufficiency, often in childhood, but typically progresses to neurologic disability in adulthood.
 Adrenal insufficiency (AI) occurs in 80% of all patients with X-ALD.